learntocloud/learn-to-cloud/docs/phase4/README.md

   ##### Required:

     Containerization: Containerize both the front-end and API by creating a `Dockerfile`.
-    CICD: Write CICD pipeline to automate deployment of the containers, once your source code is changed.
+    CI/CD: Write CI/CD pipeline to automate deployment of the containers, once your source code is changed.
     Kubernetes YAML Files: Create deployment and service YAML files for both the Next.js front-end and the FastAPI backend.

   ##### Optional: